 In addition to those licenses, Illinois is offering three online-only licenses, though they will only be granted following an 18-month waiting period that began in March 2020.
 This is intended to give in-state operators a head start.

-DraftKings will offer sports betting in Illinois shortly.
+DraftKings is live in Illinois.
 DraftKings formed a partnership with Casino Queen, a land-based casino in East St. Louis, Illinois.
-The company will launch online sports betting using Casino Queen’s license in addition to operating a retail sportsbook on-property.
+The company launched online sports betting using Casino Queen’s license in addition to operating a retail sportsbook on-property.